 2. Protect your intellectual property

-Secondly, before you publicly "stick your ears", that is, show your goods on any Chinese marketplace, you should solve the issue of protecting your intellectual property (IP).
-That is, it is necessary to apply in China for the registration of its trademark, as well as the original names of certain types of products.
-Otherwise, you can very quickly find out that your names on the territory of the PRC are registered in the name of some local businessman or simply an ordinary citizen.
-It is necessary to be registered in China, as it is practically impossible to hope for the protective force of the international registration of its IP.
-Trademark and names should be made in Chinese with additions in Russian and / or English.
+Secondly, before you publicly "stick your ears out" in China, that is, show your product on any Chinese trading platform, you should decide the issue of protecting your intellectual property (IP).
+That is, you need to file an application in China to register your trademark, as well as the original names of certain types of products.
+Otherwise, you can very quickly find out that your names on the territory of the PRC are registered in the name of some local entrepreneur or just an ordinary citizen.
+It is imperative to register in China, since practically you should not rely on the protective effect of the international registration of your IP.
+The trademark and names must be made in Chinese with additions in Russian and / or English.

 IP registration is carried out by Chinese patent attorneys, of which there are quite a few.
 The deal is relatively inexpensive, but full registration requires 2 of the year.
 Crucial is the date of the official acceptance by the Chinese state agency of the application for registration.
 Received such an official notice and can start working in the Chinese market in public.

-3. Learn the “subtle” needs of the Chinese consumer
+3. Explore the “thin” needs of the Chinese consumer

 The third step will be your first appearance at any specialized exhibition in China.
 There are a lot of such exhibitions, and they operate almost all year round.